-All you engineers would be happy to know that like the GRE quantitative reasoning, the verbal reasoning is extremely logical and requires the application of strategies.
+All of you engineers would be happy to know that, like the GRE quantitative reasoning, verbal reasoning is extremely logical and requires the application of strategies.
 At Jamboree, we focus on helping you learn these very strategies and apply them to questions.

 For instance, there are a fixed set of strategies to solve Text Completion questions.
 One of the most important ones is to identify the transition words to understand the flow of the sentence.
 Another strategy is to put back a word of your own after you have understood the context.
 And you must do all this without looking at the answer options at all - looking at the answer choices often prejudices and confuses us rather than helps us.

 Let’s apply these strategies to a sentence and see how easy things become.
 Solve the following Text Completion:

 Because of his success as a comedian, directors were loath to consider him for ______ roles.